dmitrijsk/AttentionHTR/README.md

 ### LMDB datasets

 When using the PyTorch implementation of the STR benchmark model [1], images need to be converted into an LMDB dataset.
 See [this section](https://github.com/clovaai/deep-text-recognition-benchmark#when-you-need-to-train-on-your-own-dataset-or-non-latin-language-datasets) for details.
+An LMDB dataset offers extremely cheap read transactions [4].
+Alternatively, see [this demo](https://github.com/clovaai/deep-text-recognition-benchmark/blob/master/demo.py) that uses raw images.

 ### Predictions and fine-tuning